mehrshad-kashi/ISCN-UsingTransformerNetworks/README.md

 **Note**: Ensure you have access to the required datasets before running the experiments.

 ## Results
-The key findings of this study are summarized in:
+The key findings of this study are summarized below:
-- **Table 3**: Performance comparison of models across domains.
+- **Table 3**: Performance comparison of models on the Oral-Care dataset.
-- **Figure 4**: Visualization of model performance trends.
-- **Table 5**: Analysis of the impact of various hyperparameters.
+- **Table 4**: Assessment of model generalizability based on the semantic similarity of samples during training in the Oral-Care dataset.
+- **Figure 4**: Robustness analysis of models against unseen, informative samples in the Oral-Care dataset.
+- **Figure 7**: Sample efficiency of models across all datasets.
+- **Table 5**: In-domain and cross-domain classification results across all datasets.

-For detailed results and discussions, please refer to the paper.
+For a detailed discussion of the results, please refer to the [paper](#).

 ## License
 This code is licensed under the [MIT License](LICENSE).